mintyry/whats-up-weather/README.md

 ![Page Load is clean with just input box and search button](./assets/images/load.png)

-When the user enters a city name, they will be able to view the city's current temperature, humidity level, and wind speed, along with a nifty little icon that resembles current weather conditions.
+When the user enters and searches a city name, they will be able to view the city's current temperature, humidity level, and wind speed, along with a nifty little icon that resembles current weather conditions.
 The next five-day forecast also displays the same information.

 Upon conducting the search, the user will be presented with a newly generated history button that accesses their most recent search.
 So should they come back and want easy access to a prior search of theirs, one simple click will do the trick and reveal to them the current weather conditions and next five-day forecast of the corresponding city.